Kashu7100/Recreation-of-Nature/swarm/README.md

 ## Overview

+This section will get into the emergent phenomenon in group behavior.

 ## Boids Model

 Boids is an artificial life program, developed by [Craig Reynolds](http://www.red3d.com/cwr/index.html) in 1986, which simulates the flocking behaviour of birds.
 Boids stands for "bird-oids".
 The basic model consists of three simple steering behaviors which describe how an individual agent maneuvers based on the positions and velocities of sarrownding agents.